TIMELINE-Key milestones in China's space station project | Technology

 Oct.
 17, 2016: The Shenzhou-11 carrying two male astronauts was launched and later docked with Tiangong-2.
 The astronauts spent 30 days in space conducting experiments.
 April 20, 2017: China's first cargo resupply spacecraft, the Tianzhou-1, or "Heavenly Vessel", was launched.
 The automated spacecraft then docked with Tiangong-2.

 April 29, 2021: China launched Tianhe, or "Harmony of the Heavens", a key module of its upcoming space station.
-2022: Planned completion of the space station
+May 2021: China will launch the Tianzhou-2, which will rendezvous Tianhe.
+The uncrewed cargo spacecraft will deliver supplies for future astronauts as well as propellants.

+June 2021: China will launch the Shenzhou-12 to transport three astronauts to Tianhe where they will stay for three months.
+2022: China will launch the two remaining key modules of the space station - the Wentian lab capsule I and the Mention lab capsule II.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)